 - Gradually add in cold water, stirring each time until you can press it together.

 - Form it into a disk, wrap in plastic wrap and refrigerate for at least 2 hours, or freeze for 30 minutes until chilled.

-- Roll out to fit a 9" pie plate.
+- Preheat the oven to 425 degrees Fahrenheit and roll out the dough to fit a 9" pie plate.

 - Press into the pie plate and up the sides.
 Try to get as high up the sides as you can as the pie crust may shrink when it bakes.
 Trim the edges and crimp or leave as desired.
 Poke the bottom and the sides with a fork all over to help prevent puffing (or use pie weights if you have them).

 - Bake for 10-15 minutes until light golden brown.
 Set aside to cool while you make the filling.